joeljacobson/vagrant-riak-cluster/README.md

 # Vagrant Riak Cluster

-This is a Chef repository to bring up a Riak cluster within Vagrant.
-Each node will run Ubuntu `12.04 64-bit` with `1024MB` of RAM by default.
-If you wish to tune the node or memory count, you'll have to edit the `Vagrantfile` directly.
+This is a Vagrant project powered by Chef to bring up a local Riak cluster.
+Each node can run either `Ubuntu 12.04 32-bit` or `CentOS 6.3` with `1024MB`
+of RAM by default.
+If you want to tune the OS or node/memory count, you'll have to edit the `Vagrantfile` directly.

 ## Configuration